TruyenLeHuu/Code_Hackathon2024/README.md

 # #Code-Hackathon2024
 Prepare API and Scenes for Code_LikeaBosch Hackathon2024

+!!
+Caution Nguyen and Thien,...
+!!!
+Don't replace all folder, just 03_Client and 04_Template

 # Spawn scene by using:
         start_scene(number)
                 number is 1 to 5 (scene 1 to 5)